Maruti Suzuki expands subscribe offer to Kochi

-New Delhi, Feb 3 (IANS) Automobile major Maruti Suzuki India on Wednesday announced it has expanded its subscription programme to Kochi.
+New Delhi: Automobile major Maruti Suzuki India on Wednesday announced it has expanded its subscription programme to Kochi.

 The company's subscribe scheme cars are avaliable in eight other cities including Delhi-NCR, Bengaluru, Hyderabad, Pune, Mumbai, Chennai and Ahmedabad.